 Because we asked it to also perform an assignment we can access the various results from that.
+The default return is a Pyarrow Table but Pandas is nicer for viewing.

 '''

-res = rc.get_results()
+res = rc.get_results().to_pandas()

 res.head()

 '''

-'''

-plot_results(rc.get_load_results())

-'''
+plot_results(rc.get_load_results()["demand"])